BlackRock Logo

 Employee Testimonials

 “I learned more in one year here than I did in three at smaller shops.
-The exposure is incredible, but you will need to move fast.” — a mid-level analyst.
+The exposure is incredible, but you have to move fast.” — Mid-level analyst

-“Expect high standards and lots of collaboration.
-You will find brilliant people, but you will also find teams that are intense and results-driven.” — a senior engineer.
+“Expect high standards and a lot of collaboration.
+You'll work with brilliant people, but the teams are intense and completely results-driven.” — Senior engineer

 Company Culture